johno/will_toggle/README.md

-__This gem is currently under construction, please check back later.__
+__This gem is currently under construction and isn't quite ready for production use, please check back later for updates.__

 # WillToggle